lowzk/SC1015-MusicGenre-Classification/README.md

-# SC1015-Customer-Segmentation
+# SC1015 Music Genre Classification
-Mini-Project for the SC1015 Module on Data Science and Artificial Intelligence
+Mini-Project for the SC1015 Module on Data Science and Artificial Intelligence.
+This project was done by Low Zhe Kai and Marc Chern.